core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -01 to -02 ## {#sec-01-02}

+* Extended terminology.

 * Moved procedure for preserving observations across key updates to main body.

 * Moved procedure to update OSCORE Sender/Recipient IDs to main body.

 * Moved key update without forward secrecy section to main body.

-* Modifications and alignment of updateCtx() with EDHOC draft

-* Define signaling bits present in the 'x' byte
+* Define signaling bits present in the 'x' byte.

+* Modifications and alignment of updateCtx() with EDHOC.

-* Describe CBOR wrapping of involved nonces with examples
+* Describe CBOR wrapping of involved nonces with examples.

-* Rename 'id detail' to 'nonce'
+* Renamed 'id detail' to 'nonce'.

-* Additions to terminology section
+* Editorial improvements.

 ## Version -00 to -01 ## {#sec-00-01}